MathewHDYT/Unity-Audio-Manager/README.md

 **When to use it:**
 Use to switch smoovly between sounds because it is independent of the frame rate and gives the audio system enough time to prepare the playback of the sound to fetch it from media where the opening and buffering takes a lot of time (streams) without causing sudden CPU spikes.

+See [AudioSource.PlayScheduled](https://docs.unity3d.com/2021.2/Documentation/ScriptReference/AudioSource.PlayScheduled.html) for more details on what play scheduled does.

 ### Stop method
 **What it does:**
 Stops the sound if it is currently playing.